 Renee Farkas, is one of the directors of the Certificate in Spiritual Direction.
 She is the Director and founder of Ambernest; Renee Farkas, has received extensive training in spiritual direction.
 She has completed both NewWay Ministries School of Spiritual Direction located in Colorado Springs, and the residential program in spiritual direction offered through Selah located in Nashville.
 She also has completed the 19th Annotation (a nine month directed retreat in everyday life, written by St. Ignatius) and will be finishing course work for a Master of Arts degree in Christian Spirituality from Creighton University in July, 2016.
 She has received training from the ScreamFree Institute and is a ScreamFree Certified Leader

-Erin Halstead is our Communications Manager.
+Erin Halstead Alred is a consultant.
 She graduated from Abilene Christian University in pursuit of a life of service for underserved immigrant and refugee communities.
 She is an alumna of the Episcopal Service Corps’ New York Intern Program, a year-long service program dedicated to social justice, spiritual discernment, and intentional community.
 Erin’s passion is engaging in cross-cultural environments, including religious ones, and she has spent time working in Muslim and Jewish contexts.
 Both experiences had a deep impact on her view of faith and the spiritual journey.
 She will soon be graduating from Georgia State University with her Master of Public Administration in Nonprofit Management and working for Global Village Project, a nonprofit in Atlanta that provides education for refugee girls with interrupted schooling.
 Erin will be contributing a blog on her experiences and spiritual walk, especially as a millennial raised in the church.

 Gary Holloway, Ph.D. is one of our instructors and is the Executive Director of the World Convention..
 Holding degrees from Freed-Hardeman, Harding, The University of Texas, and Emory University, he has written or edited twenty-nine books, including A Month with Jesus from Leafwood Press as well as several volumes in the Meditative Commentary Series, also from Leafwood.
 He is married to Deb Rogers Holloway.